Junior/Teen Study Guide

 “Because we’re changing the world for Jesus Christ!”

 “Very good!”
-Mr. Malku said, “I’ll see you at Sabbath School.
+Mr. Malku said, “I’ll see you back here next week and I hope to see you all at Sabbath school as well.
 Who wants to pray?”